alex-lt-kong/the-nitty-gritty/cpp/02_polymorphism/README.md

-- Function overriding requires the use of virtual function: a virtual function is a member function that is declared within a base class and is re-defined (
+- Function overriding requires the use of virtual function: a virtual function is a member function that is declared within a base class and is re-defined ( i.e., overridden) by a derived class.

-- Unlike function overloading, function overriding indeed requires virtual table (vtable).
-Note that vtable is not something specified in the C++ standard but is a common implementation of polymorphism in C++.[[2](https://dev.to/pgradot/vtables-under-the-surface-3foa)] overridden) by a derived class.
+- Unlike function overloading, function overriding does require a virtual table (vtable).
+(Note that vtable is not something specified in the C++ standard but is a common implementation of polymorphism in C++.[[2](https://dev.to/pgradot/vtables-under-the-surface-3foa)]

 - C++'s does not have a stable Application Binary Interface (ABI), but "most major compilers (except MSVC) follow the Itanium C++